 In addition to the usual restaurants, cafes and beach pubs Texel offers even more experiences for connoisseurs.
 Those that we can test and recommend ourselves, we introduce you here.

-Texeler Gin at Wijnhuis Texel - one of our top Texel tips for connoisseurs
+Texeler Gin at Wijnhuis Texel - one of our top tips for connoisseurs

 We love to discover regional specialties.
 Sometimes we come across real insider tips.
 Wijnhuis Texel is one of them.
 In one of the oldest houses in the village of Oosterend from 1650 you can try the homemade herb bitters, liqueurs and gins that the owner-couple produces by hand.
 As soon as you enter the shop, you are entering a world from bygone days.
 The wine shop is lovingly furnished in vintage style and welcomes its visitors.
 I immediately feel comfortable here.
 And I can't get out of amazement.
 Liqueurs and gins with names like "Happiness", "Prosperity" or "Health" await customers on the shelves.
 Bottled lovingly in pretty bottles.
 Even their names make me curious about how they taste.

 We can try it in the wine cellar.
-As in an old bodega, wine barrels are stored in it, from which the wines are still bottled by hand.
+Like in an old bodega, wine barrels are stored in it, from which the wines are still bottled by hand.
 Even more curious are the spirits and liqueurs that ripen in big-bellied bottles like an alchemist.
 We try the “Glück” liqueur, which tastes of orange peel.
 The fresh berry gin is also very tasty.
 However, my absolute favorite is the Oosterend specialty - the Strender Stropertje, the "strict poacher".
 This mild herbal liqueur brings back memories of Christmas.
 It tastes of caramel, vanilla, coffee and gingerbread.
 Simply delicious!
 At the nostalgic checkout, even paying is fun.
 The Wijnhuis Texel is one of our top highlights for foodies on Texel.

 1794 AM Oosterend